atbcb/usab-uswds/_ada-guides/chapter-6-drinking-fountains.md

-(§602.2) for a forward approach centered on the unit; Operable Parts (§602.3) within accessible reach range and usable with one hand and without tight grasping, pinching, twisting of the wrist, or more than 5 lbf.; Spout Height (§602.4) 36" max. above the finish floor or ground.
+(§602.2) for a forward approach centered on the unit; Operable Parts (§602.3) within accessible reach range and usable with one hand and without tight grasping, pinching, twisting of the wrist, or more than 5 lbf.; Spout Height (§602.4) 36 inches maximum above the finish floor or ground.
-Figure: Detail of spout and water flow 4\" high min.
+Figure: Detail of spout and water flow 4 inches high minimum.
 Caption: Water Flow (§602.6).
-Figure: A drinking fountain in plan view with a spout less than 3\" from the front of unit and an angle of the water stream 30 degrees max. measured horizontally relative to the face of the unit.
-A drinking fountain in plan view with a spout 3\" - 5\" from the front of unit and an angle of the water stream 15 degrees max. measured horizontally relative to the face of the unit.]({{ site.baseurl }}{{ page.image-directory }}chapter6/drinking-fountains/4a.png){: .img-large}
+Figure: A drinking fountain in plan view with a spout less than 3 inches from the front of unit and an angle of the water stream 30 degrees maximum measured horizontally relative to the face of the unit.
+A drinking fountain in plan view with a spout 3 inches to 5 inches from the front of unit and an angle of the water stream 15 degrees maximum measured horizontally relative to the face of the unit.]({{ site.baseurl }}{{ page.image-directory }}chapter6/drinking-fountains/4a.png){: .img-large}

 #### Spout Location (§602.5)

 <div class="margin-left-8 margin-right-8 text-center" markdown="1">
-_Spouts must be 15\" min. from the vertical support and 5\" max. from the unit\'s front edge, including bumpers._
+_Spouts must be 15&Prime; minimum from the vertical support and 5&Prime; maximum from the unit\'s front edge, including bumpers._
 </div>

-![Drinking fountain with rectangular bowl with spouts 15" min. from the vertical support and 5" max. from the unit's front edge.
-Drinking fountain with round bowl with spouts 15" min. from the vertical support and 5" max. from the unit's front edge.]({{ site.baseurl }}{{ page.image-directory }}chapter6/drinking-fountains/8.jpg){: .img-large}
+![Drinking fountain with rectangular bowl with spouts 15 inches minimum from the vertical support and 5 inches maximum from the unit's front edge.
+Drinking fountain with round bowl with spouts 15 inches minimum from the vertical support and 5 inches maximum from the unit's front edge.]({{ site.baseurl }}{{ page.image-directory }}chapter6/drinking-fountains/8.jpg){: .img-large}

 #### Clear Floor or Ground Space